Improving the human experience.

 Football is a game loved by millions across the globe, we use the love of the game to engage and educate people about Mental Health across the spectrum, From schools and Premier League football clubs to inmates and corporations, our programmes are for everyone.

-Soccology has made access a priority, through the delivery of programmes, staff training, accredited courses, one to one therapy, create products and events.
+Soccology has made access a priority, through the delivery of programmes, staff training, accredited courses, books and events.

 Street Health: Working with staff and young people on how lack of attachment, low self esteem and adverse childhood experiences lead young people into gangs.
 Providing education and support to adhere to their emotional needs, redirecting their pathway away from the gangs and towards their potential.

-Schools: We partner with schools to enrich their offering, using football as the route way for conversations that would otherwise be left neglected.
+Schools: We partner with schools to enrich their offering, using football as the route way for conversations that would otherwise be left neglected, mental health education and a development programme in place of exclusion.

-Soccology Book: A book that features from around the world and across generations, from Quinton Fortune and Fabian Delph to Gael Clichy and Josh Sargent.
-The Soccology book like the service uses the power of football to develop greater understanding of mental health, football intelligence, social exclusion, culture, social exclusion and unconscious competence.
+Soccology Book: A book that features Professional Footballers from around the world and across generations, from Quinton Fortune and Fabian Delph to Gael Clichy and Josh Sargent.
+The Soccology book like the service, uses the power of football to develop greater understanding of mental health, football intelligence, social exclusion, culture and unconscious competence.

 Our services are delivered in the following formats –